At Hillcrest we have very high expectations of our students. Great emphasis is placed on hard work, achievement and high standards of behaviour.

 Component 3: Appraising

 Worth 40% of the qualification.
-This component is assessed via a 1 hour 15 minutes listening examination where eight questions are s
+This component is assessed via a 1 hour 15 minutes listening examination where eight questions are set on extracts of music relating to four areas studied throughout the duration of the course.

 This course provides opportunity to progress onto other music related courses such as A Level Music, a degree and a career as music profession.